micro-manager/micro-manager/docker/README.md

 - `/root/mm-src/micro-manager` - Micro-Manager source code
 - `/root/ImageJ` - Built ImageJ installation with Micro-Manager plugin
 - `/root/ImageJ/micromanager.sh` - Launch script
+- `/data` - Default directory for saved images (mapped to `~/MicroManagerData` on host)

 ## Tips

 - The container runs in `privileged` mode with `/dev` mounted to allow access to cameras and controllers.
 - X11 socket and authority are shared with the host to enable the GUI.
 - The project root is mounted to `/workdir` inside the container for easy access to data and logs.
+- Acquired images are saved to `~/MicroManagerData` by default.
+You can change this by setting the `MM_DATA_DIR` environment variable on your host.